Superformula/node-backend-test/README.md

 - Solid testing approach.
 - Extensible code.

-You may pick either `Implementation Path: Docker Containers` or `Implementation Path: Cloud-native` requirements below.
+If you have not been specifically asked, you may pick either `Implementation Path: Docker Containers` or `Implementation Path: Cloud-native` requirements below.

 ## Implementation Path: Docker Containers